Azure Virtual Network fundamentals

 You'll want to enable Azure resources to communicate securely with each other.
 You can do that in one of two ways:

-Virtual networks can connect not only VMs but other Azure resources, such as the App Service Environment for Power Apps, Azure Kubernetes Service, and Azure virtual machine scale sets.
+- Virtual networks Virtual networks can connect not only VMs but other Azure resources, such as the App Service Environment for Power Apps, Azure Kubernetes Service, and Azure virtual machine scale sets.

-You can use service endpoints to connect to other Azure resource types, such as Azure SQL databases and storage accounts.
+- Service endpoints You can use service endpoints to connect to other Azure resource types, such as Azure SQL databases and storage accounts.
 This approach enables you to link multiple Azure resources to virtual networks to improve security and provide optimal routing between resources.

 Communicate with on-premises resources